 To the Communists, the Romanov family were symbols of a decadent and oppressive autocratic regime and as such they were held prisoners in Siberia for more than a year before the decision was made to brutally murder them.
 As anti communist troops were approaching it is believed Lenin ordered the execution.
 The family with their loyal servants were told to gather their belongings and wait in a basement room for transportation to another location.
 A short while later guards threw open the door and Yurovsky abruptly announced that the family had been sentenced to death to be carried out immediately .
 The shocked Tsar could only ask “what?!” before he fell in a hail of bullets.
 The Tsarina and Alexei were struck next.
 Few had time to even cross themselves.
 It was said 19 year old Grand Duchess Maria tried in panic to escape through a back door but it was locked.
 The execution itself was botched as the young girls had sown family jewels into their corsets for safekeeping which caused the bullets to bounce off them.
 Crying and cowering against the walls, the terrified girls covered their faces with pillows as their executioners finished the grisly slaughter with bullets and bayonets, and even rifle butts.
-Later accounts said that some of the guards had been drunk in order to be carry out such a pitiless act.
+Later accounts said that some of the guards had been very drunk.
+They had tried to numb themselves so they could carry out such ruthless orders.
 (Sokolov Commission)

 For most of the 20th century no one knew what actually became of the royal family.
 Rumours and stories circulated that one of the girls, Anastasia, or the boy, Alexei, may have escaped .
 The years went by.
 The Siberian snow fell silently on the hidden forest graves – weaving a cold winter shroud that enveloped the hopes and dreams of a family who believed they would be saved from the terrible retribution of a revolution that they did not understand.
-The Romanovs remain the ultimate sacrifice and epitome of innocence of that turbulent and bloody era.
+The Romanovs remain the epitome of blind delusion and yet innocence, thus becoming the ultimate sacrifice of that turbulent and bloody era.

 In 1979 The remains of nine bodies were found in the nearby Koptyaki forest, and then exhumed in 1991 after the collapse of the Soviet Union.
 Through Dna, five were declared to be members of the Romanov family along with their four loyal retainers.
 Exactly eighty years to the day after their deaths they were consecrated and buried with great solemnity in a ceremony in St. Petersburg, July 17, 1998.
 The two remaining children were found in 2007.
 All were identified, thus putting to rest the stories that any may have escaped, especially Anastasia.